Skip to main content

 kind: BucketStateStore

-When a new Destination is registered in the platform cluster (i.e., a new Destination resource is created), Kratix will write to two paths in the State Store: one for resources, one for crds.
+When a new Destination is registered in the platform cluster (i.e., a new Destination resource is created), Kratix will write to two paths in the State Store: one for resources, one for dependencies.
 The path within the State Store follows the following pattern:

 For dependencies: